Volunteer with your local beekeeping club to support beekeepers, honey bees and other pollinators

 Many groups use Robert’s Rules of Order to lead an efficient meeting.
 Robert’s Rules of Order is a procedure that provides structure and clear rules for meetings.

-The following articles by Michelle Colopy originally published in Bee Culture provide information on building better bee clubs with strong leadership.
+The following articles by Michele Colopy originally published in Bee Culture provide information on building better bee clubs with strong leadership.

 Resources on nonprofit organizations and leadership